-Based on Wading Home a Novel by Rosalyn Story
+Based on Wading Home: a Novel of New Orleans by Rosalyn Story

 Dallas City Performance Hall

 2520 Flora Street, Dallas, 75201

 Donation - Pay What You Can (benefiting The Roots of Music after-school program in New Orleans and the Bruce Foote Scholarship Foundation in Dallas)